Terms & Conditions

 • Solo diving is strictly prohibited.

-• Sea Queen’s dive guides are the only responsible guides on board, only they can decide, whether, where and how sites are safe to dive, and only they can decide, whether individual divers can join certain or all dives or not, out of safety considerations.
+• The Sea Queen dive guides are the only responsible guides on board, only they can decide if, where and how it is safe to dive, and only they can decide if individual divers can or cannot participate in certain or any dives for safety reasons.

-The decisions of Sea Queen’s dive guides regarding dive plans, dive participation and dive conduction are binding for all divers on board, their instructions must be followed always.
+The decisions of the Sea Queen dive guides regarding dive planning, participation and execution are binding on all divers on board and their instructions must be followed at all times.

-Sea Queen’s guides will go out of their way to make a safari exiting and fun for everybody.
-If requested, they will allow independent dives as much as possible, if they can be done within the normal safari and boat schedule AND within all safety considerations, and pending sea, weather and all other relevant considerations.
+Sea Queen dive guides will out of their way to make a safari exciting and enjoyable for all.
+If requested, they will allow as much independent diving as possible if it can be done within the normal safari and boat schedule, AND taking into account all safety considerations, and depending on sea, weather and any other relevant considerations.

-All the above numbers are the maximum numbers; there might be days with less than 3 dives, and there might be days without night dives.
-The responsible dive guide on board can restrict the amount of dives on a certain day out of safety considerations or for other important reasons, for example due to National Park restrictions (e.g. night dives are not allowed inside the Marine Parks), timing, weather conditions, diver’s level/abilities, flight or disembarkation times.
+All the above figures are the maximum figures; there may be days with less than 3 dives and there may be days with no night dives.
+The responsible dive guide on board may limit the number of dives on a particular day for safety or other important reasons, e.g. restrictions in national parks, schedule, weather conditions, level/skill of the diver, flight or disembarkation times.

-• Courses are available onboard to increase your training, pending routes and availability and should be booked in advance, if possible.
+• Courses are offered on board to enhance your education, subject to itineraries and availability, and should be booked in advance where possible.

-• All our tanks have DIN fittings and International adapters are provided onboard.
+• All our tanks have DIN fittings, International adapters are provided onboard.

 The boats have ample storage space for your equipment and there is a spare box on board.
 Please note that spare equipment is limited.
 For your own equipment please make sure it is well maintained and bring some essential basic spare parts for the brand used (e.g. O-rings, mask + fin straps…)